Q*bert: In other media

 In 2014, Q*bert makes a cameo appearance in the RadioShack Super Bowl XLVIII commercial "The '80s Called".

-The game has been referenced in several animated television series: Family Guy, Futurama, The Simpsons, Robot Chicken, Mad, and South Park.
+The game has been referenced in several animated television series – Family Guy, Futurama, The Simpsons, Robot Chicken, Mad and South Park.

 High scores

-On November 28, 1983, Rob Gerhardt reached a record score of 33,273,520 points in a Q*bert marathon.
-He held it for almost 30 years, until George Leutz from Brooklyn, New York played one game of Q*bert for eighty-four hours and forty-eight minutes on February 14–18, 2013 at Richie Knucklez' Arcade in Flemington, New Jersey.
-He scored 37,163,080 points.
+On November 28, 1983, Rob Gerhardt reached a record score of about 33 million points in a Q*bert marathon.
+He held it for almost 30 years before George Leutz from Brooklyn, New York played one game of Q*bert for eighty-four hours and forty-eight minutes on February 14–18, 2013 at Richie Knucklez' Arcade in Flemington, New Jersey.
+He scored about 37 million points.

-Doris Self, credited by Guinness World Records as the "oldest competitive female gamer", set the tournament record score of 1,112,300 for Q*bert in 1984 at the age of 58.
-Her record was surpassed by Drew Goins on June 27, 1987 with a score of 2,222,220.
+Doris Self, credited by Guinness World Records as the "oldest competitive female gamer", set the tournament record score of about 1.1 million for Q*bert in 1984 at the age of 58.
+Her record was surpassed by Drew Goins on June 27, 1987 with a score of about 2.2 million.
 Self continually attempted to regain the record until her death in 2006.

 On November 18, 2012, George Leutz broke the Q*Bert tournament world record live at the Kong Off 2 event at The 1up Arcade and Bar in Denver, Colorado.
-Leutz scored 3,930,990 points in just under eight hours, earning 1.5 million points on his first life, beating Self's score using a single life.
+Leutz scored about 3.9 million points in just under eight hours, earning 1.5 million points on his first life, beating Self's score using a single life.
 Leutz's score was verified by Twin Galaxies.
-The video ends at a score of 3.7 Million points, 1,500,000 points over the previous record.
+The video ends at a score of 3.7 million points, 1.5 million points over the previous record.